AdobeDocs/experience-platform.en/help/query-service/derived-attributes.md

 ## Generate Decile Datasets

-In the airline loyalty data seen above, the `_profilefoundationreportingstg.mileage` value contains the amount of miles flown by a member every time they fly.
-This data is used to create deciles for the amount of miles flown over lifetime look-backs and the 1 month, 3 months, 6 months, 9 months, and 12 months periods.
-For this purpose a dataset is created that contains deciles in a map data type for each loop-back period, and an appropriate decile in a loop-back period assigned to each `membershipNumber`.
+In the airline loyalty data seen above, the `_profilefoundationreportingstg.mileage` value contains the number of miles flown by a member every time they fly.
+This data is used to create deciles for the number of miles flown over lifetime look-backs and the 1 month, 3 months, 6 months, 9 months, and 12 months periods.
+For this purpose, a dataset is created that contains deciles in a map data type for each loop-back period and an appropriate decile in a loop-back period assigned to each `membershipNumber`.

-Next, the XDM schema must be enabled for Real-Time Customer Profile to ensure that the dataset is associated with a user profile as an attribute.
+Next, the XDM schema must be enabled for Real-time Customer Profile to ensure that the dataset is associated with a user profile as an attribute.

-### Enable the schema for Real-Time Customer Profile
+### Enable the schema for Real-time Customer Profile

 Data being ingested into Experience Platform for use by Real-time Customer Profile must conform to an Experience Data Model (XDM) schema that is enabled for Profile.
 In order for a schema to be enabled for Profile, it must implement either the XDM Individual Profile or XDM ExperienceEvent class.